Starglider

 Starglider is a 3D video game published in 1986 by Rainbird.
 It was developed by Jez San under his company name Argonaut Software.
 The game is a fast-moving, first-person combat flight simulator, rendered with colourful wireframe vector graphics inspired by San's love of the 1983 Atari coin-op Star Wars.

 Starglider was originally developed for the 16-bit Amiga and Atari ST. Rainbird commissioned Realtime Games to produce 8-bit versions for the Amstrad CPC, Amstrad PCW, and ZX Spectrum (128K, with a cut-down 48K version without sampled speech or special missions), and for the IBM PC compatible with CGA.
-Solid Images were commissioned to produce versions for the Commodore 64 and Apple IIGS.
+Solid Image was commissioned to produce versions for the Commodore 64 and Apple IIGS.

 It was followed in 1988 by a sequel, Starglider 2, which uses filled-polygon graphics.
 The series inspired Argonaut to partner with Nintendo in creating the Super FX chip for Super NES in order to power the Star Fox series of hit games.